Generic Name: ceritinib (Oral route)

 - For treatment of non-small cell lung cancer:

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-Wait until your next regularly scheduled dose if it has been more than 12 hours since you missed your last dose.
+If it has been more than 12 hours since your regularly scheduled dose, skip the missed dose.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control during therapy and for at least 2 weeks after the last dose.
 If a pregnancy occurs while you are using this medicine, tell your doctor right away.